Hand-pollination: Reasons

 Common reasons for choosing this method include the lack of pollinators, keeping control of cross-pollination between varieties grown together, and creating specific hybrids.

-Examples of this are vanilla plants, which are transported to areas where its natural pollinator doesn't exist, or plants grown in greenhouses, urban areas, or with a cover to control pests, where natural pollinators cannot reach them.
+Examples of this are vanilla plants, which are transported to areas where its natural pollinators do not exist, or plants grown in greenhouses, urban areas, or with a cover to control pests, where natural pollinators cannot reach them.
 Pollinator decline and the concentrated pollination needs of monoculture can also be a factor.

 However, these are not the only reasons, and variable techniques for hand-pollination have arisen for many specialty crops.
 For instance, hand-pollination is used with date palms to avoid wasting space and energy growing sufficient male plants for adequate natural pollination.
 Because of the level of labor involved, hand-pollination is only an option on a small scale, used chiefly by small market gardeners and owners of individual plants.
 On large-scale operations, such as field crops, orchards, or commercial seed production, honeybees or other pollinators are a more efficient approach to pollination management.

 Despite this, hand-pollination is a fairly widespread practice.
 Pears grown in Hanyuan County, China have been hand-pollinated since the 1980s, because they can't be pollinated with other varieties that have different flowering times; also, lice infestation requires the use of many insecticide sprays, which causes local beekeepers to refuse to lend beehives.